 10. Lulu’s Cafe

 The romance is super sweet, but the circumstances are harsh because you follow a woman running from an abusive marriage.
 There are pregnancy and physical abuse issues, and it starts right away.
-But eventually, the girl runs away, and she ends up in a small town.
+But eventually, the girl runs away and ends up in a small town.
 Lulu owns a cafe, sees her, and offers her a job and a place to stay.
 So you follow this girl recovering from her life and making new friends in this town.

 Author: T.I.
 Lowe